siler/sequence/README.md

-# Welcome to Realize
+# Welcome to Sequence

-Realize is a sequence diagramming tool similar to WebSequenceDiagrams.
+Sequence is a sequence diagramming tool similar to WebSequenceDiagrams.

 # Commands